learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q18.** A data dashboard needs to draw a bar chart that updates every second with live data.
+**Q.** A data dashboard needs to draw a bar chart that updates every second with live data.
 The chart involves pixel-level custom rendering.
 Which HTML5 element is the best fit?

 - A) `<svg>`
 - B) `<canvas>`